AndriiDerevianko/ON_ENV_INSTALL/README.md

 The JPS package deploys Voting App that initially contains 1 application server, 2 database containers and 2 extra containers.

 ### Highlights
-This package is designed to deploy Voting App environment which represents an example of dockers using. open source and free file cloud storage.
-It can be easily used for data sharing and synchronization, as well as just for storing documents.
+This package is designed to deploy Voting App environment which represents an example of dockers using.

 ### Environment Topology